SandyFargus/AdaptavistEDI/README.md

 # AdaptavistEDI

-This is a test to see how this works hopefully it is sper easy. **Fingers Crossed**
+This is a test to see how this works hopefully it is super easy. **Fingers Crossed**